 Students may only leave early if we have previously been advised by a parent by email email@example.com , telephone or letter or have a signed note in their planner from a parent explaining the reasons.
 This note must be shown at Student Services when signing out.

 If a student is absent or late due to illness, or an appointment, the parent must inform the school either by telephone on the Student absence line 01727 754101 before 8.15am and on each subsequent day the student is absent or an email to. firstname.lastname@example.org .
 A specific reason must be given for the absence.
 The absence line is a voicemail system only.

 Headteachers no longer have the discretion to allow time for a family holiday or to agree to extended leave for parents/carers to visit their country of origin during term time unless there are exceptional circumstances.
 Taking children out of school during term time means they would be losing valuable school time at the expense of their education.
 If your child is absent from school because of a holiday, which has not been agreed, then this will be classified as an unauthorised absence and you may be fined or legal action taken against you.
 If you feel that the circumstances for an absence is exceptional than an application must be made to school, prior to any arrangements being made.
 School will then decide whether or not the absence can be authorised.

-To request such an absence, please contact the school to acquire the Leave of Absence Form and once completed send it to Student Services.
+To request such an absence, please contact the school to acquire the Leave of Absence Form.